Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 This Hubs build at DO supports 30-60 maximum concurrent users.
 Of course, heavy concurrent use *can* lower that number.
 YMMV

-The cost is US$36 per month minimum, plus ~US$1 annual for the first year domain (August 2024 prices).
+The cost is $38 USD per month minimum, plus ~$1 USD annual for the first year domain (August 2025 prices).

 Scaleway provides you magic link log-in emails (SMTP), and Porkbun provides a web domain with DNS service.